sneakerfish/bikedata/README.md

 ![img_3.png](screenshots/img_3.png)
 **Linecharts**
 - "How does ridership compare accross cities over time" these charts have a brushable horizontal chart area.
-- The linechart also has notes of relevant news articles that might have influenced ridership, these are marked as circles.
+- The linechart also has notes of relevant news articles that might have influenced ridership or are interesting reference points, these are marked as circles.
 - You can select the kind of data and the city you prefer.
 - The linechart also has a vertical ruler and tooltip.